Near-Death Experience Teaches Man Not to Worry about Life’s Small Problems

 March 13, 2019

-Hazem Fahmy, 40, a project manager for technical translations in Chicago, was healthy before food poisoning and a meningitis infection nearly killed him.
+Hazem Fahmy, 40, a project manager for technical translations in Chicago, was healthy before food poisoning and a meningitis infection almost killed him.
 Now fully recovered, he has gained a new perspective on life and says the experience taught him that everyday worries are not important.
 He spoke with Greg Beaubien.

 IN NOVEMBER 2017, IT STARTED WITH THE WORST HEADACHE I EVER HAD.
 I couldn’t bear light.
 I couldn’t work, not even from home.
 A friend drove me to see a doctor.
 He took one look at me and said calmly, “This is meningitis.
 And you have to go to the hospital right now, or you will die.”